ArcBees/dev-site/site/src/main/markdown/gwtp/contributing/Contributing-Guidelines.md

 Add your new http://codereview.appspot.com/ url to the issue tracker entry.

 ###GWTP Committers
-The current members of the `ArcBees` engineering team are the only committers at present.
+The current members of the `Arcbees` engineering team are the only committers at present.